Less paper means more efficiency

 - Appearance: An office cluttered with papers and stacks of files doesn't look like a professional working environment.
 Visitors – including clients – won’t be impressed.

-- Focus: A disorganized desk covered in paper can prevent employees from thinking in a clear, logical and focused way.
+- Focus: A disorganised desk covered in paper can prevent employees from thinking in a clear, logical and focused way.

 - Printing expenses: Last, and by no means least, is the cost of paper, ink, printers and other associated expenses.
 These can be significant, even for a small firm.